csdaw/candidaev/README.md

 > EVs include claudin-like Sur7 family proteins and Rho GTPases.
 Mol.
 > Cell.
 Proteomics, submitted.

 It has been permanently archived at Zenodo with the DOI shown above.
+The raw MS data has been deposited in the ProteomeXchange Consortium database via the PRIDE partner repository with the data set identifiers PXD014367, PXD014388, and PXD014389.

 The compendium includes all the data, code, and text associated with the publication.
 It is structured as an R package to facilitate